Education & Training Resources

 So, what makes your priority list when you look at ongoing training for on receiving and processing emergency calls at your centre?

 Emergency Service Communication is unique in structure as it plays a vital role in the provision of imparting information, specifically mandated to:

 - Preserve Property

 - Provide Public Safety

 Communication is defined as something imparted or transmitted, therefore a Communicator is someone who gives a share of, reveals, and/or makes known their intentions.
 In order for this to occur a rapport has to be established with the caller, at call onset.
 It is imperative that the caller recognize they have the attention of a trained professional who will initiate a response to their emergency.
-Voice quality is essential in this process as being conscience of your tone, grammar and vocabulary are not only representative of your communication skills, but that of your Fire Department and the entire Municipality/City for whom you are employed.
+Voice quality is essential in this process as being aware of your tone, grammar and vocabulary is not only representative of your communication skills, but that of your Fire Department and the entire Municipality/City for whom you are employed.
 Creating this rapport will result in caller reassurance and reduced stress levels.